kora-projects/kora-docs/mkdocs/blog/en/kora-save-money-and-time.md

 ---

-## Performance Saves Machines Even When Throughput Is Not a Requirement
+## Performance Saves Machines Even When Throughput Is Not a Requirement { #performance-saves-machines }

 Suppose a service needs only: